macmacs/aws-bootstrap/docs/how-to-start.md

 * Run Plan/Apply - Manual deployment via terraform ( This creates: S3 bucket and DynamoDB for terraform state, Jenkins incl. configuration, plugins and deployment tools)

-8. Check Output - Receive IP Address of Jenkins node and paste it into browser (http://10.1.2.3:8080) to get Jenkins dashboard
+8. Check Output - Receive IP Address of Jenkins node and paste it into browser (i.e. http://10.1.2.3:8080) to get Jenkins dashboard

 * The last line is the IP address that works on port 8080 to access Jenkins Core Infra